 ‘Whether your priority is comfort or game viewing, Amakhala Bush Lodge will provide each in equally high measure to offer a luxury Bush experience; an in-house therapist for massage in the comfort of your own suite plus enticing, varied cuisine are just a couple of the delightful experiences you may expect from your stay’

 A game drive through Amakhala Game Reserve will leave you mesmerised by its diverse vegetation and spectacular scenery; sunlit grassy savannah plains, a mosaic of bushveld plants and the spellbinding Bushman’s River are inspirational.
 Amakhala is home to great African mammals, birds and insects.
 The main draw is of course the Big 5 which can be viewed around this area.
 The Big 5 includes:

-Game drives are held twice daily at Amakhala Game Reserve Bush Lodges; in the morning and in the evening so that visitors get to see different creatures.
+Game drives are held twice daily at Amakhala Game Reserve Bush Lodges; in the morning and in the evening so that visitors get to see different wildlife.
 Guests are also welcome to indulge in the sundowner canoe safaris and a cheese and wine boat cruise.

 An Initiative of the Amakhala Game Reserve

 The Amakhala Conservation Centre is largely funded by the Sindisa Foundation (a non-profit conservation organisation) and has three main objectives:

 • To promote environmental awareness

 • To identify and support research projects that benefit wildlife conservation in general.

 • To encourage and advise on various conservation projects